Before you embark on one of our programs, make sure you are familiar with the policies and procedures you need to

 Program Fee/Final Payment

 Fees vary by program.
 Refer to the CGE website for pricing.

 The program fee is charged to the Drew student account when the student has registered for the associated course(s) for the program.
-Full payment is due by the start date of the program.
+Full payment is due two weeks prior to the start date of the program.

 In order to participate in a shortTREC, you must be registered for the appropriate course.
 For January and spring break shortTRECs, you must be registered no later than December 1.
 For summer shortTRECs, you must be registered no later than May 1.
 If you are not registered by these dates, you will be withdrawn from the program and will forfeit your $500 deposit.